-RESOLUTION NO RESOLUTION OF THE (Applicant Name) APPROVING THE APPLICATION FOR HISTORIC PRESERVATION HERITAGE FUND OS (Name of Project) WHEREAS, the Legislature under A.R.S. § 41-503 has authorized the establishment Historic Preservation Heritage Fund Program providing funds to the State of Arizona ar other eligible applicants for the purpose of preserving historic and prehistoric resources. nd WHEREAS, the Arizona State Parks Board (BOARD) is responsible for the administ of the program within the State, setting up necessary rules and procedures governing application under the program; and ration WHEREAS, said adopted procedures established by the BOARD require the applications the approval of applications, signature authorization, the availabilit local matching funds, and authorization to sign a Participant Agreement with the BOAR and ty of WHEREAS, the proposed project must be consistent with the Arizona Historic Preservation Plan; and NOW, THEREFORE, BE IT RESOLVED THAT THE (Applicant's Governing Body) hereb y: 1.
-Approves the filing of an application for an FY 2023 Historic Preservation Heritag Fund grant assistance; and e 2.
-Certifies that (Applicant name) will comply with all appropriate state and federal regulations, policies, guidelines, and requirements as they relate to the application 3.
-Agrees to comply with all appropriate procedures, guidelines, and requirements established by the BOARD as a part of the application process; and 4.
-Certifies that (Applicant or Third Party) has matching funds in the amount of \$from the following source(s): (list source(s) of cash and in-kind match); and
+RESOLUTION OF THE (Applicant Name) APPROVING THE APPLICATION FOR HISTORIC PRESERVATION HERITAGE FUNDS (Name of Project) WHEREAS, the Legislature under A.R.S. § 41-503 has authorized the establishment of the Historic Preservation Heritage Fund Program providing funds to the State of Arizona and other eligible applicants for the purpose of preserving historic and prehistoric resources; and WHEREAS, the Arizona State Parks Board (BOARD) is responsible for the administration of the program within the State, setting up necessary rules and procedures governing application under the program; and WHEREAS, said adopted procedures established by the BOARD require the applicant to certify by resolution the approval of applications, signature authorization, the availability of local matching funds, and authorization to sign a Participant Agreement with the BOARD; and WHEREAS, the proposed project must be consistent with the Arizona Historic Preservation Plan; and NOW, THEREFORE, BE IT RESOLVED THAT THE (Applicant's Governing Body) hereby: 1.
+Approves the filing of an application for an FY 2024 Historic Preservation Heritage Fund grant assistance; and 2.
+Certifies that (Applicant name) will comply with all appropriate state and federal regulations, policies, guidelines, and requirements as they relate to the application; and by the BOARD as a part of the application process; and

+Certifies that (Applicant or Third Party) has matching funds in the amount of